-Ferrellgas, L.P. classified a portion of its secured credit facility borrowings as short-term because it was used to fund working capital needs that management had intended to pay down within the 12 month period following each balance sheet date.
-As of July 31, 2017 and 2016, \$59.8 million and \$101.3 million, respectively, were classified as short-term borrowings.
-For further discussion see the secured credit facility section below.
+Ferrellgas, L.P. classified a portion of the secured credit facilities borrowings as short-term because they were used to fund working capital needs that management had intended to pay down within the 12 month period following each balance sheet date.
+As of July 31, 2018 and 2017, \$32.8 million and \$59.8 million, respectively, were classified as short-term borrowings.
+For further discussion see the secured credit facilities section below.